c4cs/c4cs.github.io/_commands/tools/git.md

 $ git reset HEAD file2.cpp
 ~~~

-So, now that we have all the files we want included in out snapshot staged, we can
+So, now that we have all the files we want included in our snapshot staged, we can
 finally make the commit.
 Which we do by typing:

 ~~~ bash